ratreya/lipika-ime/README.md

 Lipika IME is a many-to-many, user configurable, phonetic, input method engine.
 Originally, designed to type Sanskrit using Devanagari on a Mac.
 It can be configured to work with any other Indo-European language of similar structure.

+### 3/31/2013: RELEASE NOTES FOR VERSION 1.1 ###
+* Added ability to turn off candidate window
+* Echo input text in the client window
+* More configuration options for input and candidate text
+* Added standard Baraha scheme

 ### 3/09/2013: RELEASE NOTES FOR VERSION 1.0 ###
 * Ability to configure log level; default is warning
 * Configurable backspace behavior: delete mapping, delete ouput